- Your Business in China

 In China, the best employee does not like to work for a startup, small companies and new brands.
 You have to realize this.
 It is not Silicon Valley and working for a startup is anything but sexy for the Chinese.
 Do not even state that you are a startup or a new brand.. you will scare businesses and consumers.

 Young talented Chinese prefer to work for free for a Famous brand than to be paid in smaller companies.
 For most employees, the engagement will not be the same.
-They will work harder in a big brand and will do everything to not lose their job (and be humiliated).
+They will work harder for a big brand and will do everything to not lose their job (and be humiliated).

 For a small brand, they do not care so much.
 We have seen many smaller, start-ups struggle with staffing and also experienced issues with recruiting quality employees when we started in Shanghai almost five years ago.
 It takes time for the Chinese to see you as a legitimate business proposition.

 High profile candidates will ask for 2 or 3 times more money is they work for a small company than for a big one.
-Logically they do not want to take risks and prefer the safer career path, Making mistakes is also more detrimental in a newer company.
+Logically they do not want to take risks and prefer the safer career path, Making mistakes is also more detrimental for a newer company.
 You have to set up everything, it is time consuming and high profile candidates know that it is usually more relaxing to work in a stable and already developed company.

 Everything is how you sell your company, your brand.. explain the future of the brand.
 A good manager in China has to sell his company to his collaborators.

 In China it is the candidate that choose the company, it is usually not the company that choose the candidate (except for big companies).
-I am convinced that the job inside of small and medium company is more challenging, employees learn more, doing different things, see the whole business of the company.
+I am convinced that the job inside of a small and medium company is more challenging, employees learn more, doing different things, see the whole business of the company.
 Even Jack Ma, the most successful entrepreneur in China has said the same thing.

 Companies have to invest in their communication, in their image for human resources and to be able to recruit and retain talent.